England and Austria to kick off Euro 2022, Netherlands drawn with Sweden

 More than 160,000 tickets have already been sold for what UEFA hopes will be the highest-attended female sports event in European history.

-Between the opening match at the Theatre of Dreams on July 6 and a Wembley final on July 31, games will be held at the Brentford Community Stadium in London, as well as in Brighton, Leigh, Manchester, Milton Keynes, Rotherham, Sheffield and Southampton.
+Between the opening match at the Theatre of Dreams on July 6 and a Wembley final on July 31, games will be held in Brighton, Leigh, London, Manchester, Milton Keynes, Rotherham, Sheffield and Southampton.

 JOIN OUR PULSE COMMUNITY!